If you don’t use Zoom for virtual meetings, you probably use Google Meet — such is the duopoly of the video conferencing industrial complex.

 Video calling: Vowel offers high-quality video and audio so every word is crisp and clear.
 It also includes your basic mic and camera settings and emoji reactions.

 Security: Vowel is SOC2 Type II certified, which means it uses best practices for encryption, security, and privacy.

 Calendar integration: Vowel connects with your Google calendar so you can see upcoming meetings and jump in with one click.
-Vowel’s Chrome extension also lets you add a Vowel link to meetings when you schedule them in your Google Calendar.
+Vowel’s browser extension also lets you add a Vowel link to meetings when you schedule them in your Google Calendar.